0xriyadh/neogig/backend/README.md

 The tRPC API is available at `/trpc`.
 You can use a tRPC client in your frontend to interact with it type-safely.

 Available procedures (so far):
-*   `auth.signup`: Takes email, password, role ('applicant' or 'company'), name, and other role-specific fields.
+*   `auth.signup`: Takes email, password, role ('jobseeker' or 'company'), name, and other role-specific fields.
 *   `auth.login`: Takes email and password.